itu-devops/lecture_notes/sessions/session_08/Slides.md

 Why?

-* Intention revealing
+- Allows the user to control the amount of logging (one can easily increase log level if they want to analyze more)
-- Allows the user to control the amount of logging
+* Intention revealing enables the reader to make sense of the messages

 Possible intention revealing classification of log levels in Python with the `logging` package: